sagaruprety/sagar-uprety.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a Marie Curie Early Stage researcher at The Open University, UK working in European Union's Horizon 2020 [QUARTZ](http://www.quartz-itn.eu/) project.
+My role is to investigate user behaviour in online information interactions and build mathematical models inspired from Quantum Theory.
+My research interests lie broadly in Computational Social Science, particularly in Behavioural Data Science, which is about using data science techniques to draw insights from, and model human behavioural data.
+I am interested in predicting behaviours of [System 1](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) type.